 Did you know that Red Vine you're working on can double as a drinking straw for your giant fountain Cherry Coke?

 Raisinets harness the mighty power of milk chocolate to transform boring ol' raisins to magical mouthwatering morsels.
 Mmm...

-It seems like Sno-Caps only exist within the walls of movie theaters.
-We’d suffer through Pirates of the Carribean 14 just for the chance to chow down on Sno-Caps melted over hot, buttery popcorn.
+It seems like Nestle Sno-Caps only exist within the walls of movie theaters.
+We'd suffer through Pirates of the Carribean 14 just for the chance to chow down on these chocolate candies melted over hot, buttery popcorn.

 3. Junior Mints

 Cosmo Kramer said it best: "Who's gonna turn down a Junior Mint?
 It's chocolate, it's peppermint, it's delicious!"

 There's a reason M&Ms have been around for more than half a century.
 It's because they're flipping delicious.

 Sweet on the inside, sour on the outside, these little gummies are sneakily addictive and easily the superior of all movie candies.